Air warfare of World War II: Coral Sea and Midway

 In the Battle of Midway, the Japanese split a portion of their fleet toward the Aleutians in a simultaneous operation, as well as separating the majority of its surface force from the Japanese carriers.
-The Americans, on the other hand, had received critical details of the Midway operation due to a cryptographic breakthrough (including dates and a complete order of battle).
+The Americans, on the other hand, had received critical details of the Midway operation due to a cryptographic breakthrough, which included dates and a complete order of battle.
 As such, American forces were able to ambush the Japanese carriers.
-On the other hand, the Japanese expected American carriers to sail from Pearl Harbor after Midway had been attacked; the unexpected presence of American carriers would lead to the early tactical mistakes the Japanese commander would end up making.
+On the other hand, the Japanese expected American carriers to sail from Pearl Harbor after Midway had been attacked; the unexpected presence of American carriers would lead to the early tactical mistakes the Japanese commander would make.
 Japan had 272 warplanes operating from four carriers; the U.S. Navy carriers had 233 aircraft, but there were also another 115 AAF and Marine land-based aircraft on Midway itself.
-In an extraordinary battle, due to tactical errors by the Japanese commander and the lucky breaks in setting up the decisive American attacks (in addition to the skill of the American aviators and commanders), the Japanese lost three of their carriers early in the battle after a single attack on Midway itself due to two simultaneous, successful dive bomber attacks arriving after about a ninety minutes of constant harassment from various land and naval air squadrons which had left the Japanese CAP out of position (including an on-going torpedo bomber attack).
-The harassment had also prevented the Japanese carriers from launching a strike on the American carriers.
-The final fourth carrier would be sunk by the end of the day (though managing to sink one American carrier), and the Japanese were forced to retreat.
-The Japanese never again launched a major, effective offensive in the Pacific.
+Due to tactical errors by the Japanese commander and the lucky breaks in executing the decisive American attack (in addition to the skill of the American aviators and commanders), the Japanese lost three of their four carriers early in the battle.
+The decisive attack was two simultaneous (unplanned) dive bomber attacks arriving after approximately ninety minutes of constant harassment from various American land and naval air squadrons.
+This harassment had left the Japanese combat air patrol out of position, especially as the combat air patrol was focused on an on-going torpedo bomber attack.
+The harassment had also prevented the Japanese carriers from launching a strike on the American carriers, and the three Japanese carriers were sunk having only made one, ineffective attack against Midway itself.
+The final fourth carrier would be sunk by the end of the day.
+The fourth carrier, however, managed to cripple one American carrier, which would later be sunk by a submarine.
+Having lost all their carriers, the Japanese were forced to retreat, unable to use the rest of their surface fleet (including the battleships) without air cover.
+Having lost all but two of their fleet carriers (the ones damaged at Coral Sea), the Japanese never again launched a major, effective offensive in the Pacific.
+The successes of the Japanese naval air arm, having won stunning victories for the Japanese navy in the first-half of 1942, came to a sharp stop after the Battle of Midway.